Please note: this functionality is being built for Android and is already implemented on iOS

 High Protein: To obtain the highest rating your meal needs to consist of a considerable amount of protein.

-Why is my meal getting a good rating when I've only tracked D and E foods?
+Why is my meal getting a good rating when I've only tracked foods with a sad face?

 In general: The meal ratings take into account how well the meal met your daily goal for calories, macronutrients and micronutrients, so that can lead to a better rating.
 Remember that all foods consist of “better” and “worse” nutrients in different amounts.

 Ketogenic: Even though your food choices weren't the best, amounts matter.
 The meal ratings for the Ketogenic diet help you eat according to your goals for macronutrient-distribution per meal and day, and guide you so you don't exceed your carbohydrate limit.
 If a food gets a bad rating in search, remember that the food rating is per 100 grams of the food, while the rating on meals reflects the total amount of that food that was tracked.
 If you ate these "unhappy faces" foods in moderation you may still end up with a good rating.